Futottakakka/bluearchive-expcalc/README.md

 # Blue Archive Account Exp Calculator + Estimator

-Calculates how much XP you need to get from level X to level Y and, depending on input Exp per day, how many days it will take to get there.
+Calculates how much Exp you need to get from level X to level Y and, depending on input Exp per day, how many days it will take to get there.
 Data from: https://github.com/aizawey479/ba-data based on JP but it is the same for Global.

 <a href="https://sensei.lol/expcalc.html"> https://sensei.lol/expcalc.html </a>